tekumara/notes/terraform.md

 Terraform allows separate roles for

 - read/write state
-- roles in th etarget account to create/update/delete resources.
+- roles in the target account to create/update/delete resources.

 References: